 If you have a free Sunday, bring matches forward in consultation with your opponents and the Fixture Secretary.
 Only the Fixture Secretary has the right to postpone matches – Team Managers do not!

-If there are any changes to match details (i.e. venue, time, date) you should advise not only your opponents but also the referee, Fixture Secretary & Referee’s Secretary.
+If there are any changes to match details (i.e. venue, time, date) you should advise not only your opponents but also your Fixture Secretary.

-Remember that players are not eligible to play until the Manager is in possession of a valid ID Card.
+Remember that players are not eligible to play until they appear on the Teams’ FA Club Portal Squad List, which the Manager must have in possession at all games.

-Match Results Cards must be completed via the website www.scwgl.org.uk and submitted by 23:59 on the day of the match (usually 23:59 on Sunday).
-Incomplete, incorrect or late Results Cards will incur a fine.
+Match Reports must be completed and submitted by 23:59 on the day of the match (usually 23:59 on Sunday).
+Incomplete, incorrect or late Reports will incur a fine.

 If you think your pitch is unfit for play, warn your opponents and the referee at the earliest possible opportunity and arrange for an inspection to be made.
 Managers MUST offer their opponents the opportunity to host the match as per League Rules.